From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Brownian Boost: setup and signposts

-A point-particle counter $X:[0,\infty) \to \R$ evolves from starting location $X(0)=0$.
-Left to its own devices, $X$ is Brownian; but it is equipped with a motor that may impute a drift, left or right, of magnitude at most one.
-At any given time $t \geq 0$, Mina and Maxine stake money at respective non-negative rates that for convenience we denote by $a(t)$ and $b(t)$, though in principle players' decisions may depend on the entire counter history until the present time.
+We introduce some notation to support the description of Brownian Boost offered in the preface.
+The game $\rho$-Brownian Boost \bbrhospace\hfff{bbrho} is indexed by the parameter $\rho \in (0,\infty)$, which governs the stake-dependent evolution of the counter, together with a further parameter~$\lambda \in (0,\infty)$, which determines the terminal payoffs.
+Recall that $a(t)$ and $b(t)$ are the rates at which Maxine and Mina spend at time~$t \geq 0$.
 These stakes are raised to the $\rho$\textsuperscript{th} power to specify the {\em boosts} offered by the players at time~$t$.
-The instantaneous drift equals $2p(t)-1$, where $p(t) = \tfrac{a(t)^\rho}{a(t)^\rho+b(t)^\rho}$ is the proportion of the present total boost that is due to Maxine; in this way, the drift interpolates linearly in the proportion $p(t) \in [0,1]$ between the leftmost and rightmost values~$-1$ and~$+1$.
-Thus,~$X$ is given by
+The instantaneous drift imputed to the counter appearing in the SDE~(\ref{e.countersde}) equals $2p(t)-1$, where $p(t) = \tfrac{a(t)^\rho}{a(t)^\rho+b(t)^\rho}$ is the proportion of the present total boost that is due to Maxine; in this way, the drift interpolates linearly in the proportion $p(t) \in [0,1]$ between the leftmost and rightmost values~$-1$ and~$+1$.